-I originially wrote this post in 2020.
-It is now updated due to the arrival of various new hair growth products containing one or more of: Redensyl, Capixyl, Procapil and Baicapil.
+I originally wrote this post in 2020.
+It is now updated due to the arrival of various new hair growth products containing all four of: Redensyl, Capixyl, Procapil and Baicapil.

 Of the hundreds of natural hair loss products and peptides, only several dozen are well known.
 Among these, there are four whose names end in “yl” or “il” that I have heard mentioned a few times recently.
 These four are: